CUNY-CL/winter-camp/README.md

 ### Part 4: prediction

 To predict, or restore case to the tokens in `test.tok` using the model you trained in **Part 3**, you will need to:
-1. Extract features from `test.tok` and write them to `features_sink_path`
+1. extract features from `test.tok` and write them to `features_sink_path`; and
-2. Call your trained model from **Part 3** in the terminal by running--
+2. call your trained model from **Part 3** in the terminal by running--

 ```{.bash}
 crfsuite tag -m model_sink_path predictions_sink_path
 ```

---where `predictions_sink_path` is the name of the file where you'd like the predicted tags and tokens to be written to
+--where `predictions_sink_path` is the name of the file where you'd like the predicted tags and tokens to be written to;
-3. Use the predicted tags in `predictions_sink_path` to apply casing to casefolded tokens in `test.tok`
+3.  use the predicted tags in `predictions_sink_path` to apply casing to casefolded tokens in `test.tok`; and
-4. Write the case-restored tokens to a file that is formatted exactly like `test.tok`
+4.  write the case-restored tokens to a file that is formatted exactly like `test.tok`.

 ### Part 5: evaluation